flori/context_spook/README.md

 end
 ```

-### Programmatic Usage
+Now you can generate the context from the file, and store it as JSON in Ruby or

-Now you can generate the context from the file, and store it as JSON in Ruby.
+send it to another application.

 ```ruby
 context = ContextSpook::generate_context('contexts/project.rb')